fbpx Skip to main content

 We are all grateful to have gotten to know Theo, and we greatly appreciate all the work he did to help our son.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Aisha Holder ★★★★★ 4 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Aisha Holder ★★★★★ 4 years ago

 "I have nothing but wonderful things to say about Michelle Macroy-Higgins.
 We are extremely pleased with her work with our daughter.
 I was so grateful for my daughter to have a speech therapist who is a researcher (specialty in late … More talkers), graduate professor and practitioner.
 Her expertise was clearly evident in our conversations and work with our daughter.
 She was very responsive to my questions and often sent articles and other materials about language development that I found helpful.
 Thankfully, my daughter's speech improved tremendously.
 Michelle developed such a warm relationship with my daughter.
 My daughter was always excited to see Michelle and would greet her at the door with a big hug.
 Lastly, I would add that Michelle always demonstrated empathy with me as a mother who was initially worried about her daughter's language development.
 I could go on and on about how pleased we were with Michelle's work."

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Andrea Peartree ★★★★★ 4 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Andrea Peartree ★★★★★ 4 years ago

 Theo is a wonderful Clinton Hill speech therapist.
 We were really pleased with him.
 Our son showed drastic improvement, not only in his speech but in his confidence.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters mario costa ★★★★★ 4 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters mario costa ★★★★★ 4 years ago

 Alexa has been an enthusiastic, reliable, well prepared and caring teacher for our 6 year old daughter.
 She has been able to improve and increase our daughter's confidence lesson by lesson with patience and competence; through varied … More and productive didactic practice.
 Alexa has engaged our daughter in several activities that always kept her motivated and eager to learn literacy.
 My wife and I, both of us are educators, feel so fortunate to have had the opportunity to observe Alexa's pedagogical skills.
 Alexa has had a big impact on our daughter literacy growth.
 Thank you Brooklyn Letters!

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Lily Alt ★★★★★ 4 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Lily Alt ★★★★★ 4 years ago

 We were absolutely DELIGHTED with Marsha's services.
 She was wonderful.
 We found her to be kind, fun, engaging, very knowledgeable.
 She provided us with clear instructions and additional written handouts each week.
 She engaged our … More son with different techniques and toys, and showed us how to use her techniques when we were interacting with him.
 I actually just texted her on Saturday - Our son finally said "more" - one of the target words we had been working on with her.
 It was a total joy to hear, and I had to share it with her - she wrote back immediately to congratulate us.
 I am so appreciative of her expertise, and wish we could have seen her for longer.
 I recommended her to another family in our neighborhood who is looking for a speech therapist.

-FEEDING EVALUATION THERAPY WESTCHESTER COUNTY FOR BABIES, TODDLERS, AND CHILDREN
+FEEDING EVALUATION THERAPY IN WESTCHESTER COUNTY FOR BABIES, TODDLERS, AND CHILDREN

 As Featured In: